CodeAndCrux/codeandcrux.github.io/_posts/2022-09-13-fight-oppression-with-rest.md

 layout: post
 title:  "Fight Oppression with Rest"
 date:   2022-09-13 16:30:00 -0500
+categories: Memo
-categories: rest politics body soul mind
+tags: rest politics body soul mind
 ---
 In Biblical symbolism, the number six (also 666) is a sign of evil.
 It often represents incompleteness or a perpetual state of work.